Remote Work Policy

 Assess which roles are eligible for remote work

-Customise the template and Remote Work Agreement
+Customise the template and the Remote Work Agreement

 Address OHS Act and POPIA compliance requirements